tdowrick/ScouseTom/Voltage_recording_TO_FINISH_The__.md

 DSUB used but often Custom connectors/PCBS required to connect system to common electrode interfaces or our own one in case of rat/nerve

-## Controller software - TO DO

-ASrduino - ubiquitous and not platform specific, portable to other devices Serial interface - all commands though this, current in matlab, but could be ported to any language.